jordan ‘98.

 with the bread and peanut butter.

-charity—just not the loud kind.
+charity—just not the staticky kind.

-i’d probably say
+maybe i’d say something like

 “fuck big cable,”